sourcegraph/handbook/content/support/FY22Q3-OKR-Plan.md

 # FY22Q3 OKR Plan

-In support of our product/engineering Q3 objective to _Make cloud and enterprise successful at massive scale_, one way we will measure our success in achieving this goal is for the **Customer Support team to maintain 100% support issue resolution within 7 days while only requiring help (filing a #rfh Github issue) on 10% (measured during last month of quarter)**.
+In support of our product/engineering Q3 objective to _Make cloud and enterprise successful at massive scale_, one way we will measure our success in achieving this goal is for the **Customer Support team to maintain 100% support issue resolution within 7 days while only requiring help (filing a #rfh Github issue) on 10% (measured weekly looking at last 30 days)**.
 To accomplish this, we will…

 | #   | Status      | Responsible | Project                                                                                                                        |
 | --- | ----------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------ |